-“With the pandemic, everyone has gone digital and consumers have embraced new technologies”, said Ajay Bhalla, president of Mastercard Cyber & Intelligence, in an interview.
-“In fact, consumers all over the world have asked us to do this for shopping, for their retail experiences.”
+“With the pandemic, everyone has gone digital, and consumers have embraced new technologies,” said Ajay Bhalla, president of Mastercard Cyber & Intelligence, in an interview.
+“In fact, consumers worldwide have asked us to do this for shopping, for their retail experiences.”

 The challenge of biometric authentication

-From multinationals to local fintechs, players of all sizes and industries are investing in biometric technology to automate and optimize their processes, in addition to increasing security and offering increasingly better experience for users.
+From multinationals to local fintech, players of all sizes and industries are investing in biometric technology to automate and optimize their processes, in addition to increasing security and offering an increasingly better experience for users.

-It is worth noting that with the digitalization of the financial market, LATAM has proven itself a hub of entrepreneurship, with a 112% growth in the number of fintechs since 2018.
-Today, the sector in this region already represents 22.6% of the total of 11 thousand fintechs in the world.
+With the digitalization of the financial market, LATAM has proven itself a hub of entrepreneurship, with a 112% growth in the number of fintech since 2018.
+Today, the sector in this region already represents 22.6% of the total 11 thousand fintechs in the world.

 And with competition on the rise, those who grow are the ones innovating and distinguishing themselves from competitors.
-But creating your own artificial intelligence and biometric recognition software is not an option for the vast majority of companies.
+But creating your artificial intelligence and biometric recognition software is not an option for most companies.

-That's why we take care of offering all identification solutions for companies in a single tool, using the most advanced technology of artificial intelligence (AI).
+That's why we offer all identification solutions for companies in a single tool, using the most advanced artificial intelligence technology (AI).
 All of this is just a click away.

-By using metamaps – customizable verification flows –, you only need to drag and drop the selected solutions to activate them and create a flow based on your business’ needs.
-In minutes, and without code.
+By using workflows – customizable verification flows –you only need to drag and drop the selected solutions to activate them and create a flow based on your business needs in minutes and without any code.